What Are Keyloggers and How Do You Remove Them?

 • Acoustic

-Keyloggers can be used for both legal and illegal reasons, though they are usually used for nefarious ones.
-For instance, attackers and cybercriminals often use them for illegal activities, such as committing fraud or stealing their target’s banking information.
+Keyloggers can be used for both legal and illegal purposes.
+Attackers and cybercriminals often use them for illegal activities, such as committing fraud or stealing their target’s banking information.
+But they can also be used for legitimate reasons, such as a parent monitoring their child's phone activity for safety reasons.

 In the next sections, we'll unravel the legal and illegal uses of keyloggers, talk about the fine line between their ethical and unethical uses, and shed light on how violating the Electronic Communications Privacy Act (ECPA) can lead to serious legal consequences.